Leadership in Online Learning Mastery SeriesTrack : Online Management

 Administrative experience in higher education is required; plus one-year online teaching experience or New To Online: The Essentials workshop series.

 Note: Each module is one week long.
 Between each module, there will be a three-week break to give you time to complete some self-guided research and reflect on your learning.

 Online Leadership I: Organizational Structure

-This workshop will provide you with the structures and models for quality online education.
-This workshop examines models of online learning through the lens of access, faculty satisfaction, student satisfaction, learning effectiveness, and scale in relation to cost-effectiveness and commitment.
+This module will provide you with the structures and models for quality online education.
+This module examines models of online learning through the lens of access, faculty satisfaction, student satisfaction, learning effectiveness, and scale in relation to cost-effectiveness and commitment.
 You will analyze successful institutional and programmatic models and structures in order to determine organizational models which can be effectively initiated to address your individual or institutional needs.